yireo/Yireo_Webp2/SUPPORT.md

     - Value of **Enabled**
     - Value of **Debug log**
     - GD support
 - What is the location of the `cwebp` binary on your system?
+Or did you skip this step intentionally?
 - Could you supply a URL to a live demo?
-- Are you a developer or a mercant?
+- Are you a developer or a merchant?